-Runners and rock climbers rejoice!
-If your jam is to be active (running, skiing, hiking, or even ultimate frisbee), plyometrics training can help boost your performance in whatever sports or activities you like to do.
+Why it matters?
+If your jam is to be active (running, skiing, hiking, ultimate frisbee or even pickleball), plyometrics training can help boost your performance in whatever sports or activities you like to do.
 Improved footwork is a great boost to a trail running routine, and an explosive jump will help you crush that weekend pick-up basketball game.

 2. Increased Cardiovascular Health and Muscle Strength

 Plyometrics training focuses on increasing strength and proficiency of fast twitch muscle fibers, which helps build speed and power.
 In addition, plyometric exercises, especially when done in succession, can really get your heart rate up!